Home > Motors

 Battery life is a super important factor when choosing a GPS tracker.
 A dead battery won’t help if your vehicle gets stolen.
 If you park your camper in storage all winter and want it tracked, using a tracker that requires charging every 10 days won’t make sense.
 Thats’s why considering the battery life is important when picking out your GPS tracker.

 All of our trackers except the Bouncie run off battery power.
 The Bouncie uses the vehicle to power the tracker, but that only works if the vehicle is turned on or the car battery is charged.
-Some models of tracker include power or energy-saving modes that preserve battery life by only tracking at certain intervals.
+Some tracker models include power or energy-saving modes that preserve battery life by only tracking at certain intervals.
 Of these, the LandAirSea 54 stands out with its 4- to 6-month battery life in power-saving mode.

 The Apple AirTag is unique in that it uses a nonrechargeable battery that offers 1 year of battery life, which is great for hiding in places you don’t need frequent access.

 If the item you want to track does have its own battery, like a car or truck, hardware kits are available, which let you wire the tracker to the vehicle battery so it’s always powered.
-The downside is wires coming off the battery are easy to find and disconnect in the case of theft.
+The downside is that wires coming off the battery are easy to find and disconnect in the case of theft.

 Some GPS trackers include a magnetic cover or box; (photo/Eric Phillips)